 While the problems of the organisation concern the manager, they may weigh less heavy than the problems confronting the manager himself (Macdonald, 2006).
-Senior managers may be interested in new methods less to improve the competitiveness of the organisation than to improve their own competitiveness (Sturdy, 1997a).
+Senior managers are interested in new methods less to improve the competitiveness of the organisation than to improve their own competitiveness (Sturdy, 1997a).

 "I have to explain my predicament in a way [the management consultant] will understand, explain from a personal position and in an organisational context."
-Senior manager